rsksmart/devportal-1.0/Architecture/Resolver.md

 title: Resolver
 ---

 The Resolver contract handles the resolution between the name domain and the resource.
 Each Registry entry references a Resolver.
-Learn how to [implement a custom Resolver](/Operation/Resolve-a-name/#custom-resolver), or use one of our resolvers, the [public resolver](/Architecture/PublicResolver) or the [multichain resolver](/Architecture/MultichainResolver).
+Learn how to [implement a custom Resolver](/Operation/Resolve-a-name/#custom-resolver), or use one of our resolvers, the [Multi-Crypto Resolver](/Architecture/MultiCryptoResolver), or the [RSK Resolver](/Architecture/RSKResolver).

 ## Index